thinthinmonaung-se/Pandas/返品作業/README.txt

 Returns Data Processing - Excel Automation Script

-This project is a Python script designed to process return data, organize, filter, and aggregate data in Excel files.
+This project was developed to process return data using Python, significantly reducing execution time from 20 minutes in INTELLIGENCE_INDEED RPA to just 30 seconds.
-It reads return data, sales and purchase data, and return data from Osaka and Fukuoka, processes and formats the data based on specified conditions, and writes the final results to an Excel file.
+It organizes, filters, and aggregates data in Excel files by reading return data, sales and purchase data, and return data from Osaka and Fukuoka.
+The script processes and formats the data based on specified conditions and writes the final results to an Excel file.

 Features
 ✅ Read return data: Extract return data from a specified Excel file.